mozilla/mentat/README.md

 The first version of Project Mentat, named Datomish, [was written in ClojureScript](https://github.com/mozilla/mentat/tree/clojure), targeting both Node (on top of `promise_sqlite`) and Firefox (on top of `Sqlite.jsm`).
 It also worked in pure Clojure on the JVM on top of `jdbc-sqlite`.
 The name was changed to avoid confusion with [Datomic](http://datomic.com).

-The rust implementation gives us a smaller compiled output, better performance, more type safety, better tooling, and easier deployment into Firefox and mobile platforms.
+The Rust implementation gives us a smaller compiled output, better performance, more type safety, better tooling, and easier deployment into Firefox and mobile platforms.

 ## Motivation